Belladonna of Sadness: Plot

 That evening, when soldiers come to arrest her, she flees into the nearby forest.
-In the wilderness, she finally makes a pact with the spirit, who reveals himself to be the Devil.
+In the wilderness, she finally makes a deal with the spirit, who reveals himself to be the Devil.
 She is granted magical powers, and returns to find the village has been infected with the bubonic plague.
 Jeanne uses her powers to create a cure for the disease, and the village flocks to her for aid.
 Having won their favor, Jeanne presides over orgiastic rites among the villagers.

-A page, who falls in love with the baron's wife, begs Jeanne to help him seduce her.
+A page who falls in love with the baron's wife begs Jeanne to help him seduce her.
 She gives him a love potion that causes the baron's wife to accept his advances, but the baron catches his wife sleeping with the page and kills them both.
 Perturbed by Jeanne's power, the baron sends Jean to invite her to a meeting.
-The couple reconciled, and Jeanne accepts the invitation.
+The couple reconciles, and Jeanne accepts the invitation.
 In exchange for sharing her cure for the plague, the baron offers to make Jeanne the second-highest noble in the land, but she refuses, saying she wishes to take over the entire world.

-Angered at her refusal, the baron orders Jeanne burnt at the stake.
+Angered at her refusal, the baron orders Jeanne to be burned at the stake.
 Jean is killed by the baron's soldiers when he tries to retaliate, which angers the villagers.
-As Jeanne is burned, the faces of the villagers transform into Jeanne's, fulfilling a priest's warning that if a witch is burnt while her pride is intact, the evil in her soul will survive and spread to influence everyone around her.
-Centuries later, the influence of Jeanne's spirit initiates The French Revolution.
+As Jeanne is burned, the faces of the female villagers transform into Jeanne's, fulfilling a priest's warning that if a witch is burnt while her pride is intact, her soul will survive and spread to influence everyone around her.
+Centuries later, the influence of Jeanne's spirit initiated the French Revolution.